America’s elderly population is expected to rise from 46 million in 2016 to approximately 70 million by 2030.

 - Inpatient consultation

-Proper evaluation by the Geriatric Nurse will not only result in better diagnostic care for the patient, but better long-term healthcare outcomes, including:
+Proper evaluation by the Geriatric Nurse will not only result in better diagnostic care for the patient but better long-term healthcare outcomes, including:

-- Reducing functional decline of the patient9
+- Reducing the functional decline of the patient

 - Better functional status